isaacrankin/launch/README.md

 3. `gulp serve`

 If you don't want to use [Browsersync](https://www.browsersync.io/) just run `gulp` then `gulp watch` and use your own server.

+## Customisation

+Replace the Launch example meta-data with your own:

+- Update the example `./src/manifest.json` file with your application details, read about it [here](https://developer.mozilla.org/en-US/docs/Web/Manifest).

+- Update the `./package.json` file with your application details.

 ## Tests